marthag0311/Projects/Data Engineer Projects/SQL Customer Data Warehouse - Kimball Architecture/README.md

 ## Data Architecture

-The data architecture for this project follows Kimball Architecture Stage and Data Mart layers:
+The data architecture for this project follows Kimball Architecture, Stage and Data Mart layers:
 1. Stage Layer: Stores raw data as-is from the source systems.
 Data is ingested from CSV Files into SQL Server Database.
 2. Data Mart Layer: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
 Houses business-ready data modeled into a star schema required for reporting and analytics.